philipwalton/polyfill/README.md

 * Listen for media changes and report new results
 * Listen for for DOM changes and automatically update

-If most polyfills needs to do all of these tasks, it makes sense to abstract this work into a separate library.
-Using a common library to handle all the grunt work not only makes writing polyfills much easier, but it also means your users don't have to download and parse the same stylesheets several times for a single pageload, an unfortunate reality in the Web today.
+Clients shouldn't have to download and parse the same stylesheets over and over again, or add the same event handlers to the same media query listeners.
+It's a waste of resources and not fair to your users.

+If most polyfill libraries do the same tasks, why not abstract those common tasks into a single library that plugin authors can hook into.

 Polyfill.js does this abstraction for you.